mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/architecture/index.md

 The native Kubernetes cluster consists of **components** that provide the cluster’s **control plane** and **worker nodes** that run users' containers and maintain the runtime environment.

-The master components in your cluster manage activities that affect the cluster as a whole.
-For example, master components handle scheduling and changes to workload requirements in response to cluster events.

-Technically, you can deploy master components on any machine in the cluster.
-By default, however, master components are only deployed on the machines you designate as control plane servers.

 The components in a native Kubernetes cluster include the following:

 - `kube-apiserver` exposes the Kubernetes application programming interface (API) and provides a web-based front-end for the Kubernetes control plane.